CodeURJC-DAW-2024-25/webapp01/README.md

 - Users will be able to upload images to set a profile picture.
 - Products will have images provided by the supermarkets API.
-- Shopping lists will have a default image.
-Users will be able to upload images to set a custom image.
 - Posts will have a banner image.

 ---

 ## 📊 Graphics

-- We will use various charts and graphs to visualize the price comparisons between different supermarkets.
+- Admin dashboard will have some graphs to visualize users activity and supermarkets statistics
-- The platform will provide visual insights into the most cost-effective supermarkets for a given shopping list.

 ---

 ## 🛠️ Additional Technology

 - **APIs**: We will use a supermarket API to get the products and their details (prices, descriptions, etc).
-- **PDF Generation** (Optional): Implement a feature to generate a PDF with the shopping list from the user.

 ---